-Accept your fate: you can't escape the smart home
+Accept your fate: You can't escape the smart home

 Samsung promised it would add Alexa to the touchscreen-equipped Family Hub refrigerator at CES last year.
 This year LG beat Samsung to the punch.

 Incorporating Alexa into a multi-thousand dollar refrigerator doesn't seem to get you anything different than plunking down a $50 Echo Dot.
-Still, I wonder if putting Alexa in a fridge won't make Amazon's shopping services feel a little more immediate when you're starting into it wondering what to make for dinner.
+Still, I wonder if putting Alexa in a fridge won't make Amazon's shopping services (including Amazon Fresh groceries) feel a little more immediate when you're staring into it wondering what to make for dinner.

 As for Samsung, Alexa has fallen out of favor as a voice assistant.
 Alexa never came to Family Hub 1.0.
 The 2.0 version, announced this week, will come with unspecified "advanced voice technology."
 Is it Samsung's old S-Talk Android voice recognition.
 Is this what Samsung has in mind for its new voice acquisition, Viv?
 Samsung gave no specifics during its presentation nor would its US appliance division exec, John Herrington, comment when I asked him directly.